paceuniversity/cs389f2021team7/Scrums.md

 2\.
 Finish implementing 3.4 and continue to work on 16.3

 3\.
 What is currently impeding my progress is the difficulty of the coding

+## Scrum 11/15/2021

+### Patrick Dwyer

+1\.
+Yesturday I figured out what I'm going to do for each task that I have to do.

+2\.
+Today I will try to implement my plans.

+3\.
+There are no current obstacles.

+1\.
+This is our first Scrum of Sprint 2.

+2\.
+I will complete as many tasks as I can before the next scrum.

+3\.
+There are no obstacles that are impeding my progress so far.